influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withNodeSelector(nodeSelector)
 ```

-Define which Nodes the Pods are scheduled on.
+"Define which Nodes the Pods are scheduled on."

 ### fn spec.withNodeSelectorMixin